Stytch

 As product requirements developed, I iterated on low and mid-fidelity concept designs and wireframes, mapping out key functions such as sign up and login, crypto transactions, and editing user info.

-Focusing on rapid prototyping streamlined cross-functional design reviews, helping me to articulate the value props and crafting the product story.
+Focusing on rapid prototyping streamlined cross-functional design reviews, helping me to articulate value props and eventually crafting the product story with stakeholders.

-Given the product's novelty, quick, unbiased feedback on the concepts, copy, and user flows was essential for refining key elements.
+Given the product's novelty, quick, unbiased feedback on the concepts, content, and user flows were essential for refining key elements.

-I collaborated with the UX researcher to iterate on the prototypes, gathering practical feedback and insights into broader conceptual questions.
+I collaborated with our UX researcher to iterate on the prototypes, gathering both practical feedback and insights into broader conceptual questions.

 Insights